Holdings report coming!

-The overall goal of the Consolidated Trust Fund (“CTF”) Total Return Fund is to maintain the inflation adjusted market value of assets while providing a relatively predictable, growing stream of revenue.
+The overall goal of the Consolidated Trust Funds (“CTF”) Total Return Fund is to maintain the inflation adjusted market value of assets while providing a relatively predictable, growing stream of revenue.
 The objective, therefore, is to earn a total return (net of all fees and expenses) equal to or exceeding the Connecticut Conferences’ targeted spending rate, currently 4.5%, plus the inflation rate – as measured by the Consumer Price Index.
 In addition, funds are managed according to the guidelines for socially responsible investing established by the Board of Directors and annual meetings of the Connecticut Conference of the United Church of Christ.

 Investments are diversified across asset classes, industry sectors, individual companies, and duration of fixed income securities.
 In order to meet the investment objective, asset allocation is biased towards equities and other asset classes with equity-like returns.
 Fixed income securities and other asset classes are used to reduce volatility and hedge investment risks.